The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets

 \subsection{Summary of Results}

-We present the observational results from the GAPlanetS campaign, a targeted, multi-epoch H$\alpha$ adaptive optics study of 14 transitional disk systems with MagAO.
-Of these targets, we robustly recover previously-reported accreting stellar and planetary companion candidates in four systems: (HD~100543, HD~142527, PDS~70, and LkCa~15).
-We do \textit{not} robustly recover H$\alpha$ emission from previously-reported planet candidates in five systems (CS~Cha~B, HD~100546, HD~169142, SAO~206462, and TW~Hya).
+In this work, we present observational results from the GAPlanetS HCI campaign, a targeted, multiepoch H$\alpha$ adaptive optics study of 14 transitional disk systems with MagAO.
+Of these targets, we robustly recover previously reported accreting stellar and planetary companions/candidates in four systems: HD~100543, HD~142527, PDS~70, and LkCa~15.
+We do not robustly recover H$\alpha$ emission from previously reported planet candidates in five additional systems, namely: CS~Cha (the ``B" companion), HD~100546, HD~169142, SAO~206462, and TW~Hya.
 In the remaining five systems (HD~141569, PDS~66, UX~Tau~A, V1247~Ori, and V4046~Sgr), we do not find evidence of accreting planetary-mass companions.
 We also report the detection of a single new accreting candidate companion, CS~Cha~``c", bringing the detection rate to 5/14, or $\sim$36\% for the GAPlanetS sample.

-While we do not detect many of the previously-reported protoplanet candidates from the literature, we note that non-detections here do not speak to the robustness of those previous detections so much as to the limitations of our data.
-Even relatively high mass protoplanets are likely to have accretion luminosities below our detection threshold (see Table \ref{tab:nondetections}) in many cases.
-Furthermore, very little small grain dust is required to extinct at H$\alpha$, so in the case of planet candidates that do not lie in highly cleared NIR cavities, H$\alpha$ emission from protoplanets at these locations may be obscured by intervening small grain material.
-In other words, the absence of H$\alpha$ signal at the locations of these candidates does not imply their nonexistence, or even that they are not accreting, and contrast/accretion limits should be interpreted with caution.
+While we do not detect many of the previously reported protoplanet candidates from the literature, we note that nondetections here do not speak to the robustness of those previous detections so much as to the limitations of our data.
+Even relatively high-mass protoplanets are likely to have accretion luminosities below our detection threshold (see Table \ref{tab:nondetections}) in many cases.
+Furthermore, very little small grain dust is required to extinct at H$\alpha$, so in the case of planet candidates that do not lie in highly cleared NIR cavities, H$\alpha$ emission from protoplanets may be obscured by intervening small grain material.
+In other words, the absence of an H$\alpha$ signal at the location of a candidate does not imply its nonexistence, or even that it is not accreting.

 GAPlanetS results underscore the unique scientific capabilities and challenges of visible-light adaptive optics protoplanet imaging.
 Differential imaging that exploits the enhanced luminosity of emission lines from accreting companions is a powerful tool to isolate planetary signals and distinguish them from stellar and disk contributions.
 However, it is not without scientific and technical complexities, including challenges in distinguishing companion emission from reflected circumstellar disk light and mitigating the effects of extreme PSF variation across observations.